 The United States Regional Arts Resilience Fund will provide financial support to catalyze recovery and build resilience for arts and cultural organizations facing disruption and loss during the COVID-19 pandemic.

-Non-matching relief and resilience grants will be awarded to small and mid-sized arts organizations in the Midwest, with intentional focus on historically under-resourced organizations and organizations representing under-resourced populations and communities.
-This fund will prioritize organizations that are led by and serving people and communities of color and Indigenous people, and/or led by and serving people from rural communities.
+Non-matching relief and resilience grants will be awarded to small and mid-sized arts organizations in the Midwest, with an intentional focus on historically under-resourced organizations and organizations representing under-resourced populations and communities.
+This fund will prioritize arts and cultural organizations in rural communities and organizations led by and/or serving indigenous people and people of color.

-Arts Midwest will provide non-matching grants ranging from $30,000 – $75,000, totaling over $1.5 million to arts and cultural non-profit organizations across the Midwest region.
-Organizations that are invited to submit proposals will be asked how these funds can assist their transition from recovery to resiliency, with a long-term goal of thriving in a new environment during the grant period of September 1, 2020 – June 30, 2021.
+During Phase 2, Arts Midwest will provide non-matching grants of up to 20% of the organization’s annual operating budget.
+Organizations that are invited to submit proposals will be asked how these funds can assist in their transition from recovery to resiliency, with a long-term goal of thriving in a new environment during the grant period of December 1, 2020 – June 30, 2021.

-An organization is eligible for consideration if they meet the following criteria:
+An organization is eligible for consideration in Phase 2 if they meet the following criteria:

 - Is a small or mid-size arts organization of any artistic discipline and practice.